cheater/haskell-python-stateful-call/README.md

 to hover the link to find out where the type comes from.

-There is a fairly good tutorial, which can help understanding CPython when the haddocks don't explain things too well: [Calling Python libraries from Haskell](https://john-millikin.com/articles/ride-the-snake/).
-I suggest reading that after this README and before reading the code.
-It's a quick read.
+There is a fairly good tutorial, which can help understanding CPython when the haddocks don't explain things well enough: [Calling Python libraries from Haskell][tutorial].
+I suggest reading that tutorial after this README and before reading the code - it's a fairly quick read.

 # Code description: